Golden Memories Millthorpe Museum

 The Trevor Pascoe Pavilion was opened in November 2015 as part of our 50th anniversary celebrations.
 Named after our longest serving President and Millthorpe historian Trevor Pascoe.

+The building was opened jointly by Max Hazelton (on the grounds) and Dick Smith (over the phone).
+Due to bad weather Dick was unable to get to the opening as planned.
 The new building houses a collection of Australian Inventions along with a large panel wall outlining other Australian inventions throughout our history.
 From Victar Lawnmowers to Sunshine Headers and all things in between.
+Come and learn some of our Australian history. |

 8. Ronaldson Tippet Engine Room